guillotine-cms/guillotine-api/README.md

-# Guillotine CMS is a headerless CMS
+# Guillotine CMS is a headless CMS

 Guillotine CMS places these pillars at the heart of its design